gel1has3/NeonatalSeizureDetection_ShortEEG_Windows/README.md

    - Custom filters from `.mat` files

 6. **Annotation Assignment**
-   Each seizure interval is split into 1-second segments and labeled:
-   - `S` for seizure
-   - `NS` for non-seizure
+   Each seizure interval is split into 1-second segments and labeled: `S` for seizure and `NS` for non-seizure

 7. **Annotation Saving**
    Annotated EEG is saved in `.fif` format for downstream use.